SB-1113

 Plain Language

-Third-party vendors supplying AI algorithms or AI-based services to insurers are subject to the full Chapter 52 requirements.
-The Insurance Department will develop regulations further specifying vendor responsibilities.
+Third-party vendors that supply AI-based algorithms or services to insurers are directly subject to all Chapter 52 obligations.
+The Insurance Department will develop regulations specifying vendor responsibilities.

 Statutory Text